-Typically presents as a complication of extensive bowel resection.
+Short bowel syndrome typically presents as a consequence of extensive bowel resection.

-The intestine adapts over time to be more efficient at nutrient absorption; the extent of adaptation determines the extent of recovery.
+The intestine may adapt over time to be more efficient at nutrient absorption; the extent of adaptation determines the extent of recovery.

-Treatment and prognosis are dependent on the length, health, and location of remaining bowel.
+Treatment and prognosis are dependent on the length, health, and anatomy of the remaining bowel.

 Management includes electrolyte and fluid replacement, provision of adequate macronutrients, and prevention and treatment of micronutrient deficiencies during intestinal adaptation.